Arthritis requires solutions on multiple fronts, depending on the causes and types of arthritis.

 Ideal exercises include simple stretching and holding, water aerobics, cycling or swimming, moderate to brisk walking, guided yoga, and individual joint flexing routines.
 A daily half to one hour schedule should be planned without overexertion and straining.
 One should gradually increase the duration of sessions, and each session should have an initial gradual warm-up.

-Massage of the joints area with moderate pressure can decrease pain perception by stimulating pressure receptors in the deeper skin, as well as increasing the level of Serotonin.
+Massage of the joint area with moderate pressure can decrease pain perception by stimulating pressure receptors in the deeper skin, as well as increasing the level of serotonin.
 Massage can also help to reduce joint stiffness, stimulate local circulation, and reduce inflammation.

 Vibration therapy is also available, which decreases pain and stiffness, and improves mobility.
 It needs to be used carefully under guidance.

-Collars/Braces or Belts may be recommended to be worn along with Physiotherapy, especially for Spondylitis.
+Collars/braces or belts may be recommended to be worn for support and maintaining posture, especially for spondylitis.

-This is usually done for Knee or Hip joints in Osteoarthritis patients when pain is nonresponsive to medicines and supplements, mobility becomes greatly restricted, and the joint destruction on imaging tests is severe.
-Joint replacement surgeries are called Arthroplasties, where the joints are replaced surgically with a ‘Prosthesis’ or Implant, which could be made up of silicones, ceramics, metals, polyethylene, or their combinations.
-Newer techniques with Bio-prosthesis and cartilage regeneration are being researched further and available selectively.
+This is usually done for knee or hip joints in osteoarthritis patients when pain is nonresponsive to medicines and supplements, mobility becomes restricted, and joint destruction on imaging tests is significant.
+Joint replacement surgery is called arthroplasty, where the joint is replaced surgically with a ‘prosthesis’ or implant, which could be made up of silicones, ceramics, metals, polyethylene, or their combinations.
+Newer techniques with bio-prosthesis and cartilage regeneration are being researched further and are available selectively.